Siphonophore: Predation and feeding

 Siphonophores are predatory carnivores.
 Their diets consist of a variety of copepods, other small crustaceans, cnidarians, ctenophores, and small fish.
 Some siphonophores, such as Praya dubia, have been observed to feed on other species in the same order.
 Generally, the diets of strong swimming siphonophores consist of smaller prey, and the diets of weak swimming siphonophores consist of larger prey.
+Research has shown that specific diets vary even between different individuals of the same species depending on their particular environment.
 A majority of siphonophores have gastrozooids that have a characteristic tentacle attached to the base of the zooid.
 This structural feature functions in assisting the organisms in catching prey.
 Species with large gastrozooids are capable of consuming a broad range of prey sizes.
+In one species of siphonophore, Rosacea cymbiformis, digestive experiments showed that ingested prey remained in gastrozooids for at least 8 hours before egestion.
 Like other Cnidaria, many siphonophore species exhibit nematocyst stinging capsules on branches of their tentacles called tentilla.
 The nematocysts are arranged in dense batteries on the side of the tentilla.
 When the siphonophore encounters potential prey, their tentillum react to where the 30–50 cm tentacles create a net by transforming their shape around the prey.
 The nematocysts then shoot millions of paralyzing, and sometimes fatal, toxin molecules at the trapped prey which is then transferred to the proper location for digestion.
 Some species of siphonophores use aggressive mimicry by using bioluminescent light so the prey cannot properly identify the predator.